 You’ve probably figured out by now that yes, you can wear tinted eyeglasses indoors.
 You’ll probably find many tinted lens options made specifically for indoor use.
 But when it comes to sunglasses with colored tints, you’re much better off reserving these for outdoor use, so you don’t dark-adapt your eyes – which is probably the last thing you want.

 Can I Get Tinted Glasses With My Prescription?

-Many optical shops offer tinted lenses as an option when you order your glasses.
+Yes, you probably can.
+Most optical shops offer the option of adding a tint to your prescription lenses.
 Depending on your vision and any other eye health issues you may have, your eye doctor may even recommend a certain tint for you.
 The coating might cost you a little extra, but could be worth looking into if you’re in need of certain benefits.

 Axon Optics with Avulux lenses can be made in your prescription.
 They are designed to filter harmful wavelengths of light and, with a healthy lifestyle, may help those living with migraine.
 You can also buy our migraine glasses without a prescription if you prefer to wear your regular contact lenses.